 Welcome to the Poplar Book, which serves as the main source of documentation for Poplar.
 The Book aims to be both a 10,000-meter overview of Poplar for the interested observer, and a definitive reference for the inner workings of the kernel and userspace.

-Please note that this book (like the rest of the OS!) is still very early in development and not at all complete.
+Please note that this book (like the rest of the OS!) is still very early in development and may lag behind the state of the code.
 If anything is unclear, please file an issue!

 At heart, Poplar is a microkernel written in the Rust programming language.
 Poplar becomes an "OS" when it's combined with other packages such as drivers, filesystems and user applications.